AdobeDocs/commerce-cif-documentation/integrations/01-CIF.md

 ## Principles

-The CIF provides our customers with adaptable Commerce business processes that are exposed as microservices:
+The CIF provides you with adaptable Commerce business processes that are exposed as microservices:

 *  Microservices are small, modular services that provide a specific business function.